tanimislam/covid19_stats/README.rst

 .. _gif_animations:

-* GIF'd video animations of the COVID-19 trends in cases/deaths for NYC, Chicago, Seattle, SF Bay Area, DC, and Richmond, as of 30 NOVEMBER 2021.
+* GIF'd video animations of the COVID-19 trends in cases/deaths for NYC, Chicago, Seattle, SF Bay Area, DC, and Richmond, as of 01 DECEMBER 2021.

   .. list-table::
      :widths: auto